N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Introduction

 Evaluating model safety is a foundational step toward achieving such alignment.
 The dominant paradigm in both industry and academia is currently Red Teaming \cite{lin2025against}, which simulates adversarial user behavior by designing diverse, subtle attack prompts to probe the model and elicit unsafe outputs.
 While this online, behavior-based testing has proved effective for discovering vulnerabilities, it suffers from two fundamental limitations.
 First, it is highly resource-intensive: test coverage depends on the scale and diversity of attack prompts, which require continual human and computational investment as new attack vectors emerge.
 Second, Red Teaming is essentially a black-box methodology.
 It only observes input--output behavior and provides little insight into the model’s \emph{internal} safety state.
 A refusal that looks safe at the surface level may simply be triggered by brittle pattern matching, rather than reflecting a robust internal representation of harmfulness.

-To move beyond purely behavioral stress testing, recent work has begun to analyze LLMs in their latent representation space \cite{zou2023representation,li2025revisiting}.
-Representation engineering shows that when a model processes different concepts (including abstract notions such as ``truthfulness,'' ``refusal,'' or ``harmfulness''), its hidden activations form structured, often linearly separable patterns.
-Let $h_{l,p}\in\mathbb{R}^d$ denote the activation at layer $l$ and position $p$.
-For two contrasting semantic sets $\mathcal{S}^+$ and $\mathcal{S}^-$, their mean activations differ along concept directions of the form
+To move beyond purely behavioral stress testing, recent work analyzes LLMs in their latent representation space \cite{zou2023representation,li2025revisiting}.
+Representation engineering shows that different semantic concepts—such as truthfulness, refusal, or harmfulness—correspond to structured patterns in hidden activations, and contrasting concept sets can be distinguished by consistent directions in this space, suggesting that high-level semantics are explicitly encoded in latent geometry.

-suggesting that high-level semantics are explicitly encoded in latent geometry.
-Existing work primarily uses such directions at the \emph{prompt level}, for example to steer individual generations or to classify the risk of a specific input.
+Existing representation analysis work primarily uses such directions at the \emph{prompt level}, for example to steer individual generations or to classify the risk of a specific input.
 However, these techniques are typically model-specific and do not directly provide a \emph{model-level} safety indicator that is comparable across architectures and checkpoints.

-In this paper, we take a step in that direction and ask: can we evaluate model safety \emph{without} generating full outputs, solely by examining how its internal representations evolve under different safety conditions?
-To this end, we propose \textbf{N-GLARE} (\emph{A Non-Generative, Latent Representation-Efficient LLM Safety Evaluator}), a framework that operates entirely in latent space and bypasses token-level generation.
+In this paper, we take a step in that direction and ask: \textbf{Can we evaluate model safety without generation, using internal representations that correlate with red-teaming robustness? }

+To this end, we propose \textbf{N-GLARE} (\emph{A Non-Generative, Latent Representation-Efficient LLM Safety Evaluator}).
 For each model, we construct \textbf{Angular-Probabilistic Trajectories} (APT) of hidden representations under different probing conditions: benign ($B$), jailbreak ($J$), plainquery ($P$) and an idealized refusal counterfactual ($R$).
 After normalizing these trajectories along a standardized progress axis, we model benign activations as a low-dimensional manifold and define a geometric \emph{turning angle} that measures how strongly a trajectory deviates away from this benign manifold over time.
 We then introduce \textbf{Jensen--Shannon Separability} (JSS), which compares the slice-wise distributions of these turning angles across conditions, and aggregates them into model-level safety indicators, introducing other JSS-based safety scores.

+\textbf{The core intuition is that: internal trajectory separability can serve as a proxy for the underlying safety state of the model, potentially reproducing the discriminative power of large-scale Red Teaming at a fraction of the cost.}